 Precision Analog Microcontroller, 12-Bit Analog I/O, ARM7TDMI® MCU

-The devices operate from an on-chip oscillator and a PLL generating an internal high frequency clock of 41.78 MHz.
+The devices operate from an on-chip oscillator and a PLL, generating an internal high frequency clock of 41.78 MHz.
 This clock is routed through a programmable clock divider from which the MCU core clock operating frequency is generated.
-The microcontroller core is an ARM7TDMI, 16-bit/32-bit RISC machine, which offers up to 41 MIPS peak performance.
-Eight kilobytes of SRAM and 62 kilobytes of nonvolatile Flash/EE memory are provided on-chip.
+The microcontroller core is an ARM7TDMI®, 16-bit/32-bit RISC machine that offers up to 41 MIPS peak performance.
+Eight kilobytes of SRAM and 126 kilobytes of nonvolatile Flash/EE memory are provided on chip.
 The ARM7TDMI core views all memory and registers as a single linear array.

 Comparable Parts Click to see all in Parametric Search

-The QuickStart and QuickStart Plus Kits for the ADuC702x Precision Analog Microcontrollers feature debug via UART and an assembly & C-source debugging environment.
+The QuickStart Plus Kits for the ADuC712x Precision Analog Microcontrollers feature debug via UART and an assembly & C-source debugging environment.
 In addition the QuickStart Plus Kit allows true non-intrusive JTAG emulation.
-You may who already have this emulator if you have evaluated other ADuC parts from Analog Devices.
 These kits are intended for any new users who want to have a comprehensive hardware development environment.

 Full-Featured Pedometer Design Realized with 3-Axis Digital Accelerometer